NSARTTechnology Interaction

 Joint venture · NSART × PNOD

-Miras Accelerator — infrastructure for commercialising deep technologies.
+Miras Accelerator — the infrastructure to turn deep technology into business.

-A joint venture of NSART and PNOD, Miras helps mature technologies cross the readiness gap — combining deep-tech engineering with governance and compliance, full IP lifecycle support, and a path to investment, aligned with Vision 2030, the OIC, and the UN SDGs.
+Miras is a joint venture of NSART and PNOD.
+It helps proven technologies become real businesses — combining engineering, governance and compliance, full IP support, and a clear path to investment, in line with Vision 2030, the OIC, and the UN SDGs.

 The Problem